dhis2/grid/README.md

 # Grid

+## Overview

 Grid is a Java library which provides a two-dimensional grid structure.
 A grid has a set of rows and columns.
 Each column can have a corresponding header.
 The grid implementation is annotated with Jackson annotations and can be rendered to JSON and XML using a Jackson renderer.
-A grid can be rendered to CSV using the `GridUtils` utility class.
+A grid can be rendered to CSV and HTML using the `GridUtils` utility class.

+## Requirements

+Java 17 is required.

 ## Maven